ygyryn/devdocs/page-builder/create-basic-content-type/step-4-add-form.md

 ***

-In this step, we will create a UI component form to give our Quote example an editor we can use to edit content and style its appearance in various ways.
+In this step, we will create a UI component form.
+This form will give users another way to enter text for the quote and style its appearance.

 ## About forms